danrot/master-thesis/02_state-of-the-art.md

 determining if this item acts or has been replace or derived from another item.

 In addition to that each version gets a consecutive version number, which can also contain multiple levels.
-Together with the model shown previously there is all the needed information available.
+Together with the model shown in figure 5 there is all the needed information available.
 [see @wenzel2014 p35]

 ## Version Control Systems